 On Sunday, Father Joseph took us out to the woods for an activity that ended with him exposing the Blessed Sacrament.
 As we were there in the wilderness, we formed a large circle while he prayed for each of the retreatants individually, holding Jesus before us.
 The closer he came towards me, the more I lost control of my emotions.
 By the time that Father Joseph brought Jesus to me, I was openly weeping, recognizing that it was God truly present in front of me.
 My soul was crying out in my need for the Lord.

-As we returned to the retreat house, I was asked to help write some notes of encouragement in some “rainy day” bags, which are small brown bags with nice messages to remind the youth of the retreat and that God loves them when they feel “down.”
+As we returned to the retreat house, I was asked to help write some notes of encouragement in some “rainy day” bags, which are small brown bags with nice messages to remind the youth of the retreat that God loves them when they feel “down.”
 I had arrived late to assist in writing the messages for the kids, so I was only given three bags.
 When I got to the final bag, I was shocked at the child’s name and began to cry.
 There was only one other person in the lunchroom with me writing letters, and she asked me if I was OK.
 I couldn’t speak; my throat was paralyzed with emotion, my face flooded with tears.
-Finally I croaked, “I am here because of him, it’s my friend.”
+Finally, I croaked, “I am here because of him, it’s my friend.”
 She didn’t understand what I meant, but I was able to sob his name, Jesús, “Chewie,” the same exact name of my friend and brother that I had lost.
 I had never met another person with that name, especially with the nickname of Chuito, whom people called Chewie.

 My tears soaking the brown bag, I looked up and said, “That’s it, I give up.
 I SURRENDER!
 Do with me whatever you want, because you win, I am through fighting you.”
 After I calmed down, I still couldn’t believe how God had fashioned my journey back to my true home.
 It had taken over a year, during which I didn’t know that I was lost.
 But God found me and kept leading me back to Him.
 He was restoring my brokenness, even when I couldn’t see His healing process.